MikeWilliams-UK/MikeWilliams-UK/README.md

 - 🔭 I work hard on Chem4Word in my spare time.

-- We are currently working on the next version it's reposiory lives here https://github.com/Chem4Word/Version3-2
+- We are currently working on the next version it's reposiory lives here https://github.com/Chem4Word/Version3-3
-- Our main live version is Version 2020 it's reposiory lives here https://github.com/Chem4Word/Version3-1
+- Our main live version is Version 2023 it's reposiory lives here https://github.com/Chem4Word/Version3-2
-- Our previous live version is Version 3 it's reposiory lives here https://github.com/Chem4Word/Version3
+- Our previous live versions are Version 3.1 (2020) and Version 3.0 their repositories are here https://github.com/Chem4Word/Version3-1 & https://github.com/Chem4Word/Version3

 <!--
 **MikeWilliams-UK/MikeWilliams-UK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.